Preview

 No. They are against Google’s guidelines but so are any other types of link-building efforts, like buying links, and even popular “white hat” options like outreach and guest posts.

 Going against a corporation’s guidelines is not unethical, especially when that corporation is a monopoly and steals from its advertising partners and manipulates the search pages for their benefit.
+Plus, their updates regularly destroy high quality small publishers.

 If you’re a small business, Google is not your friend.
 Google is a trillion-dollar corporation that primarily wants to sell ads, and after that, it strongly prefers ranking large websites.
 For a small business to compete in that market, they need to use all the tools available to them.